ctn-archive/gosmann-frontiers2017/README.md

 of the Nengo neural network simulator, allowing simulations to run more quickly on commodity hardware.
 This is achieved by merging identical operations into single operations and restructuring the accessed data in larger blocks of sequential memory.
-In this way, a 2.8 to 5 time speed-up is obtained.
+In this way, a time speed-up of up to 6.8 is obtained.
 While this does not beat the specialized OpenCL implementation of Nengo, this optimization is available on any platform that can run Python.
 In contrast, the OpenCL implementation supports fewer platforms and can be difficult to install.

 ## Requirements

 To run the source code [Python](https://www.python.org) is required.
-Benchmarks were run with Python 3.4.2, while data analysis and plotting code was run with Python 3.5.2.
+Benchmarks were run with Python 3.4.2, while data analysis and plotting code was run with Python 3.6.1.
 The code might run as well with Python 2.7, but this was not tested.

 The complete list of dependencies to run all parts is given in